zarf-dev/proposals/0026-enhanced-state-management/README.md

 `--prune` is also a larger maintenance commitment than the rest of this proposal.
 Correctly reconciling orphaned charts, components, and cross-package image references across arbitrary upgrade paths is nontrivial logic to get right and keep right, and a bug here can delete something a user still needed, which most Zarf features don't risk.

-`ConfigDigest` approximates whether the configuration changed rather than guaranteeing it - the known numeric-formatting limitation (see [Risks and Mitigations](#risks-and-mitigations)) means it can report a change where there isn't a meaningful one.
-This should be documented clearly so users don't treat a digest mismatch as an authoritative diff.
+`ConfigDigest` approximates whether the configuration changed rather than guaranteeing it.
+Numeric formatting and future normalization or serialization changes can produce a mismatch where there isn't a meaningful configuration difference (see [Risks and Mitigations](#risks-and-mitigations)).
+This should be documented clearly so users treat a digest mismatch as "changed or unknown," not an authoritative diff.

 Persisting `DeployConfig` improves import, drift reporting, and repeat deployment, but it also makes all normalized deployment inputs durable cluster state even when some values were used only by actions or host-level components.
 This increases the sensitive data available through the Zarf state Secret and its backups, and consumers such as OpenTofu will generally retain another copy in their own state.